APNA Online Learning

-The aim for this course is to provide the general practice nurse involved in the care and management of leg ulcers with the information and knowledge to understand, assess, and provide a practical approach to the management of lower leg ulcers.
+The aim for this course is to provide the primary health care nurse involved in the care and management of leg ulcers with the information and knowledge to understand, assess, and provide a practical approach to the management of lower leg ulcers.

 It has been estimated that approximately one per cent of the population will suffer a leg ulcer at some stage in their life, many of whom will never get the chance to be successfully treated.
 This can be due to their lack of understanding of the extent of the problem, as well as the unavailability of proper attention and care.
 Unfortunately, those with leg ulcers get into a routine of recurrent dressings and bandages - this temporarily heals the ulcer which then breaks down again and again and again.
 As about 500,000 people in the UK have recurrent leg ulcers, leg ulcer clinics have been set up and specialist nurses have been employed to perform these roles with successful results.